Descanonge/tomate/doc/source/tutorial.rst

 Here 'Y' means the match will be the date year, the matcher will be replaced by the correspond regex (4 digits in this case).
 This element name will also be used to extract information from the filename.
-The default elements available are found in the :class:`Matcher<data_loader.coord_scan.Matcher>` class.
+The elements available are defined in the :class:`Matcher<data_loader.coord_scan.Matcher>` class.
-(see :doc:`scanning`)
+(see :doc:`filegroup` for a list of defaults elements)

 To simplify a bit the pre-regex, we can specify some replacements.
 We obtain::